wn-doolittle/caliper-spec/caliper.md

 ```
 <a name="assessmentItem" />
 ### AssessmentItem
-A Caliper AssessmentItem models TODO . . . .
+A Caliper AssessmentItem represents TODO . . . .
 Assessment inherits all the properties and requirements defined for [AssignableDigitalResource](#assignableDigitalResource), its superclass.

 #### subClassOf
 [AssignableDigitalResource](#assignableDigitalResource)